-We are proposing a single definition for dietary fiber that is equivalent to the IOM's definition for "total fiber," rather than IOM's separate definitions of "dietary fiber" and "functional fiber."
+We are proposing a single definition for dietary fiber that is equivalent to the IOM's definition for "total fiber," rather than IOM's separate definitions of "dietary fiber," and "functional fiber."
 Because both "dietary fiber" and "functional fiber" as defined by IOM are considered to have beneficial health effects, we tentatively conclude that there is little benefit for consumers in distinguishing between these two types of fiber on the Nutrition Facts label.
-In addition, the IOM itself recognized analytical limitations in distinguishing between "dietary fiber" and "functional fiber" would be more practical than labeling "dietary fiber" and "functional fiber" separately (Ref.
+In addition, the IOM itself recognized analytical limitations in distinguishing between "dietary fiber" and "functional fiber" and noted that the labeling of "total fiber" would be more practical than labeling "dietary fiber" and

+"functional fiber" separately (Ref.
 24).

-The Codex definition includes a minimum degree of polymerization (DP) for a carbohydrate of 10, and it also provides that the inclusion of non-digestible carbohydrates with 3 to 9 monomeric units should be left to national authorities.
-The IOM's definition for "total fiber" includes those non-digestible carbohydrates of 3 to 9 DP (Ref.
+The Codex definition includes a

+minimum degree of polymerization (DP)

+for a carbohydrate of 10, and it also

+provides that the inclusion of nondigestible carbohydrates with 3 to 9

+monomeric units should be left to

+national authorities.
+The IOM's

+definition for "total fiber" includes

+those non-digestible carbohydrates of 3

+to 9 DP (Ref.
 24).